great-expectations/great_expectations/docs/docusaurus/docs/cloud/schedules/manage_schedules.md

 description: Create and manage schedules for Validations in GX Cloud.
 ---

 Add schedules to your GX Cloud Expectation Suites to take advantage of automated data quality checks.
-Schedules are automatically enabled when you add your first Expectation to and Expectation Suite in the Cloud UI.
+Schedules are automatically enabled when you add your first Expectation to an Expectation Suite in the Cloud UI.

 ## Create a schedule for an existing Expectation Suite